YpCIIIaK/javaAssignmentRepository/README.md

 # Database interaction:
   The code uses JDBC to connect to a PostgreSQL database.
   Reservation data is stored in tables in the database.

+# Why observe and factory methods

+## Observer Pattern:

+### Core concept:

+  - This pattern defines a one-to-many relationship between objects, where one object (subject) maintains a list of dependent objects (observers) and notifies them about changes to its state.

+### Implementation in the code:

+  - RoomAvailabilitySubject acts as the subject, managing a list of observers and notifying them about changes in room availability or reservation status.

+  - Classes like CostPerNightLabelObserver and RoomAvailabilityObserver act as observers, registering with the subject and updating the UI based on received notifications.

+### Factory Method Pattern:

+### Core concept:
+  - This pattern focuses on object creation.
+It aims to centralize the logic for creating objects of a specific type without revealing the exact implementation details of the creation process.

+### Not used in the provided code:
+  - While the code uses various classes like Room and Observer extensively, it doesn't demonstrate the factory method pattern.
+There aren't any explicit factories responsible for creating these objects.
+They seem to be instantiated directly as needed.

+### Potential Use Case for Factory Method Pattern:

+  - Instead of directly creating Observer objects, the system could potentially benefit from a factory approach:

+### ObserverFactory class:
+ - This factory could be responsible for creating different types of observers based on their functionalities.

+### Benefits:

+  - Centralized creation logic: Makes it easier to manage different observer types and potentially introduce new ones without modifying other parts of the code.
+  - Encapsulation: Hides the internal implementation details of how observers are created, promoting better separation of concerns.